laszlof/riot/README.md

 2. What pre-processors are needed: TypeScript, ES6 ...?

-3. Do we need the loop index variable? ie. the `i` on `{ item, i on items }`.
-It's doable but complex since it must be re-calculated on every change in the array.

 ## Roadmap
 Not yet done, but required for a release.

-1. Simple and solid nested loops as well as handling of complex combinations of `if` and `each`.
-These make the core architecture that everything else is tied to.

-2. Nested `<style>` tags.
+1. Nested `<style>` tags.

-3. The `<yield>` tag.

-4. Object loops.

-5. Compiler support for mixed JS and (multiple) tags

-6. A test suite.
-I'd like to see a lot of small unit tests since the codebase is split into many small functions.
-Separate suites for node (quick) and phantom.

-7. Split into projects: compiler, cli, demo and riot.
+2. Split into projects: compiler, cli, demo and riot.